 To be eligible, you must:

-- be a U.S. citizen or an eligible non-citizen (see the note at the top of this page for possible exceptions)
+- be a U.S. citizen or an eligible non-citizen or meet the “undocumented student” criteria of the RISE Act

-- be an Illinois resident or meet the definition of Illinois resident as it applies to the RISE Act (if you are a dependent, the parent whose information is used on the FAFSA must be an Illinois resident)
+- be an Illinois resident (if you are a dependent, the parent whose information is used on the FAFSA must be an Illinois resident)

 - demonstrate financial need